Are you a bad driver?

 Think you’re a good driver?
 Of course you do, you’re human.
-But think again if you’re doing any of these.
+But what makes you a good driver?
+Not doing these…

 - Not parking neatly – it’s not hard to park a car properly, but when a car isn’t, it gets noticed quickly.
 Not only does this make other motorists furious, you’ll likely annoy pedestrians and could end up being shamed somewhere like Australia’s Worst Parkers Facebook page or similar.
 It’s inconsiderate to others, and you risk damage to your car.